What is the Artificial Intelligence Singularity?

 The Singularity is an interesting hypothesis that, if the median of predictions is correct, the superiority of Artificial Intelligence over Human intelligence will arrive by the year 2040.1

 It is a fascinating theory that, at the point of singularity, human existence as we know it could not continue and a step-change in our existence would occur, an evolutionary milestone for the human race.

 It is clear that the pace of technological change is faster than ever and that governments, businesses and societies are struggling to keep up.
 What is technologically possible is not always easily adopted into the norms of a society.

-A great example is autonomous cars, which technologically could soon be capable of self-driving, requiring little to no intervention by a human being.
+A great example is intelligent autonomous cars, which technologically could soon be capable of self-driving, requiring little to no intervention by a human being.
 Developing suitable and effective technology for an autonomous car is a complicated problem, but one which can be solved with sufficient research and development.
 However, there are complex problems 2 to solve that are much more challenging.